ray-project/ray/doc/source/rllib/rllib-torch2x.rst

 Benchmarks
 ==========

 We conducted a comprehensive benchmark with this feature.
-The following benchmarks consider only the potential speed-ups due to enabling torch-compile during inference and environment explorations.
-This is because, RL is usually bottllnecked by sampling.
+The following benchmarks consider only the potential speedups due to enabling torch-compile during inference and environment explorations.
+This speedup method is relevant because RL is usually bottlenecked by sampling.

 Inference
 ---------